Frequently asked questions

 However, the European Union did provide funding for a Feasibility Study on the E40 waterway project, which was published in 2015.
 The EU is also currently supporting a project to look at improving inland waterway transport on the Lower-Middle Dnieper (the section from the Black Sea up to Kyiv – so technically part of E40, but which is already a navigation route although currently in poor condition) – see here.

 Hence we want to shine a light on the issue now and avoid the situation where many individual projects (‘small’ pieces of E40) are taken forward separately.
-We see an immense danger of a salami-slicing approach that builds the argument for completion of the entire waterway over time as the political situation changes.
+We see an immense danger of this fragmented ‘salami-slicing approach’ that builds the argument for completion of the entire waterway over time as the political situation changes.

 Poland